lmachegger/has-to-be-cc/README.md

 ## Description

 has-to-be-cc is an API with an endpoint for calculating the price to a particular chargin process.
+A generated API Documentation using Swagger is accessible at `localhost:3000/swagger`.

 ## Docker